Ye-Kosa/Ye-Kosa/README.md

 # DO NOT INTERACT IF YOU ARE:
 ### **PRO-RUSSIAN, PRO-ISRAEL, HOMOPHOBIC, TRANSPHOBIC, do PROSHIP/CONSHIP, HARASS PEOPLE FOR THEIR BOUNDARIES.**
 I prefer Russian people to Stay away from me Please!
 I Play on English Servers just to Avoid you as I Feel Uncomfortable with It.
 I am ok with You Talking to me Sometimes But Dont Be surprised If I Hide/Block you.
 Sorry.

+If I Compliment You and You Reply In Russian I will understand My Mistake, I Might hide You Later Because It would be Awkward to Hide you Immediatelly After.

-## IF I FOUND OUT YOU BROKE MY DNI ON PURPOSE:
+#### IF I FOUND OUT YOU BROKE MY DNI ON PURPOSE:
 I will BLOCK YOU!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 I Don't car If you Wanted to Be My friend I Do not Want to Be Your friend if You Disrespect My Boundaries!!!
 The only Reason I will Not Block you is if You Admit your Mistake.!
 I will not Want to Chat With you.

 ## I have Some AUs That I Have Outfits of.
 Those include: